“Without boxing I wouldn’t be the guy I am now, it’s helped me build massive amounts of confidence. Boxing turns a boy into a man.”

 Looking back over the last 12 months, it is safe to say that Nathan has slowed in terms of progression.

-Since October 2018 Nathan has only featured in two fights with the first coming in the form of a fairly straightforward TKO victory over Jevgenijs Andrejevs.
+Since October 2018 Nathan has featured in two fights of impact, with the first coming in the form of a fairly straightforward TKO victory over Jevgenijs Andrejevs.

 And the second more recently against Remigijus Ziausys, a seasoned journeyman who has shared the ring with the likes of Dillian Whyte and Derek Chisora.